vaminator/vamtb/README.md

 Commands:
-  checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency. dbs           Scan vars and store props in db. dump          Dump meta.json from var. dupinfo       Return duplication information. graph         Generate graph of deps, one per var.
+  checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency. dbsscan       Scan vars and store props in db. dump          Dump meta.json from var. dupinfo       Return duplication information. graph         Generate graph of deps, one per var.